May 3, 2017

 As an agency, all our clients come to us expecting different things and holding different ideas about SEO.
 Some clients are looking for a way to grow their traffic a little more, while others are making a last-ditch effort to save a sinking business.
 Regardless of the situation they come to us in, we end up hearing a lot of the same questions, comments, and concerns: How long will it take?
 What works the fastest?
+Should I do a website audit?

 In response to these questions, we find ourselves explaining time and time again that there aren’t any shortcuts to instant viral content or top rankings overnight.
 Even as an SEO agency and Google Partner, we don’t have special insider hacks or cheats that allow us to bypass the best practices and strategies that take time to help websites.
 Google is also very clear about the fact that there are no shortcuts for SEO.
 In fact, in a recent video, they stated 4 months to a year as the typical amount of time needed for SEOs to first implement improvements and then see potential benefit: